50 artifacts in this set

 Danica Patrick honed her driving skills in Formula Ford races in the United Kingdom.
 She returned to the United States and, from 2005 to 2011, competed in the IndyCar Series.
 Patrick transitioned to NASCAR full time in 2012.
 The following year, she earned pole position at the Daytona 500, becoming the first woman to win the pole at a top-level NASCAR race.

 Racing Suit Worn by Joey Logano While Competing in the Ford EcoBoost 400 Race, Homestead, Florida, 2018

 Joey Logano was just 18 when he debuted in NASCAR's top-level Cup Series in 2009.
 In the 2018 season, he earned three wins, 13 top five finishes, and 26 top ten finishes.
 Logano wore this suit in that season's final race, at Homestead-Miami Speedway.
 He won the race and clinched the 2018 Monster Energy Cup Series Championship.

 Ford Motor Company won its class at France's 24 Hours of Le Mans endurance race in 2016, fifty years after the automaker first won that race in 1966.
 Lego commemorated both victories with a building set featuring models of the two winning cars, the 2016 Ford GT and the 1966 Ford GT40 Mark II.

-Drivers Sebastien Bourdais, Joey Hand and Dirk Muller won their class at Le Mans with this Ford GT in 2016 -- fifty years after Ford Motor Company's first victory in the French endurance race.
-The GT's carbon-fiber body, direct fuel injection V-6 engine, and flying buttress supports were all state-of-the-art, but the car's look recalled the original GT40 of the 1960s.
+Drivers Sebastien Bourdais, Joey Hand, and Dirk Muller won their class at Le Mans with this Ford GT in 2016 -- fifty years after Ford Motor Company's first victory in the French endurance race.
+The GT's carbon-fiber body, direct fuel injection V-6 engine, and flying buttress features were all state-of-the-art, but the car's look recalled the original GT40 of the 1960s.